tnt0932/ParkCompass/README.md

 ### Getting set up
 **Note:** *This was a student project - so it needs lots of love before it's truly "production ready" :)
-Also, just a heads up that these setup instructions may not be comprehensive.
+Also, just a heads up that these instructions may not be comprehensive.
 Let me know if you find anything missing.*

 #####Install the following on your local machine:
 * [Node & NPM](http://nodejs.org/)